aljazblatnik/GNSS/README.md

  "GP01": ["cw / cw3 / FM / none"]
 ]
 ```
-Every jamming type features 6 different power levels, with the exception of the `none` option, which has only one power level: `"-155"`.
+Every jamming type features 6 different power levels, with the exception of the `none` option, which has only one power level at `"-155"`.
 ```JSON
 [
  "-70": [0-49],